AurelianSpodarec/spotify-clone/README.md

 - Pages
   - Not Found (404)
   - Home
   - Search Page
-  - Artists List
+    - Basic search
+    - Navigate though categories
+    - Recent Searches (persist state comming soon)

-  - Artist Single
+- Author Card
+- Not logged in user, when clicking green play button will see a modal

 ### Branches